Xilinx/Vitis_Libraries/motor_control/docs/src/guide_L1/IPs/SensorBasedFOC.rst

       :width: 60%
       :align: center

-There are four modes for users to set normarly:
+There are four modes to set normally:

     * MOD_STOPPED
     * MOD_SPEED_WITH_TORQUE
     * MOD_TORQUE_WITHOUT_SPEED
     * MOD_FLUX

-In the Torque control (MOD_TORQUE_WITHOUT_SPEED) implements a closed loop control focused on maintaining a specified torque value.
-In this mode of operation the q-vector provides the useful torque output of the motor and the d-vector the force that is parallel to the rotor.
+In the Torque control, (MOD_TORQUE_WITHOUT_SPEED) implements a closed loop control focused on maintaining a specified torque value.
+In this mode of operation, the q-vector provides the useful torque output of the motor and the d-vector the force that is parallel to the rotor.
 The d-vector represents non-useful force and thus any non-zero value is considered an error.

 Figure 2 : Torque control mode